jelenastj/Rook-frontend/README.md

 ## Rook - a website for active outdoors people
-that helps you track your trips and gear.
+Track your trips and gear!

 ### Made with Ruby on Rails on backend, and React on front-end.